gaissmai/iprbench/README.md

 The memory consumption of the multibit trie `art` with more than **100_000 randomly distributed IPv6** prefixes brings the OOM killer in action.

-`bart` has a factor of ~20 lower memory consumption compared to `art`, but is by a factor of ~1,25 slower in lookup times.
+`bart` has a factor of ~20 lower memory consumption compared to `art`, but is generally slower for longest-prefix-match.

 `cidrtree` is the most economical in terms of memory consumption, but this is also not a trie but a binary search tree and